Faster than speeding bullet, 'Man of Steel' sets June record

 "Today is a big day for us," said Warner Bros' president of theatrical distribution Dan Fellman, noting the film's record opening.
 He added that "Man of Steel" was now well-poised to reap big box office "in the heart of the summer play time."

-The studio was also pleased by 56 percent male, 44 percent female audience, which Fellman said bodes well being a higher-female makeup than was usual for superhero-centered pictures.
+The studio was also pleased by 56 percent male, 44 percent female audience, which Fellman said bodes well being a higher-female makeup that was usual for superhero-centred pictures.

 "The film is playing extremely well for fan boys as well as the family," he said.